java-ai-tech/spring-ai-summary/README_EN.md

 ```
 Replace `spring.ai.deepseek.api-key` with your actual API key to start the service.
 For how to apply for an API key, see the project [Wiki page](https://github.com/java-ai-tech/spring-ai-summary/wiki).

+There's a one-time setup solution: add the spring.ai.deepseek.api-key to your environment variables.
+This will be automatically loaded during subsequent application startups without needing code modifications in application.yml, eliminating concerns about accidentally committing the code and exposing the key.

+In IntelliJ IDEA's launch configuration, add the environment variable spring.ai.openai.api-key=sk-***************(your_actual_key).
+The project will automatically include this environment variable when running.

+Note: Each submodule requires separate configuration for this setting.
 ### 3. ▶️ Run Examples

 After the above steps, you can run different modules to experience Spring AI features.
 For example, to start **spring-ai-chat-deepseek** (port may vary):